wizo06/japanese/docs/Fundamentals/particles.md

 Now, you might ask yourself, "Isn't this overcomplicated?
 Can't we just pretend that 「私は」 is the main wagon "A" and translate the sentence as simply "I am Japanese?".
 The answer is **NO**.
 Although it works in this example sentence, it doesn't work in every case and that's why you shouldn't do it.
 When you run into sentences where "pretending that 「は」 is the main wagon" doesn't work, now you suddenly can't understand the sentence and you get lost.

-To illustrate this, let's take a look at the following sentence:
+To illustrate why you shouldn't pretend that the topic is the main wagon, let's take a look at the following sentence:

 *A group of friends are dining at a restaurant, and one person tells the waiter:*

 - 私は魚だ

 The joke is that the person has literally said "I am a fish".
 After all, if 「私は日本人だ」 means "I am Japanese", then 「私は魚だ」 must mean "I am a fish", right?
 That makes perfect sense, except that 「私は日本人だ」 doesn't actually mean "I am Japanese"; it means "As for me, (I) am Japanese".
-This is why it is important to not assume that the "topic" is the main wagon "A".
+This is why it is important to not pretend that the "topic" is the main wagon "A".
 If we look at the train for 「私は日本人だ」:

 <table>
   <tr>